Bryce Drew: Vanderbilt

 On April 6, 2016, after five seasons as Valparaiso's coach, Drew was hired by Vanderbilt to be their head coach.
 In his introductory press conference, he stated, "No Vanderbilt team has ever made it to the Final Four, and we would like to be that first Vanderbilt team."

 The Commodores qualified for the NCAA tournament in his first year coaching at Vanderbilt in 2016–2017, narrowly losing to Northwestern in the first round.
 The team struggled the 2017–18 season, however, posting the first 20-loss season in school history.

 Recruiting for the 2018–19 season showed promise as Drew signed 5-star recruits Darius Garland and Simisola Shittu, along with 4-star recruit Aaron Nesmith.
 Garland and Nesmith would later become NBA lottery picks, in 2019 and 2020, respectively.
 However, success in recruiting did not translate to success on the court.
 Garland, the team's starting point guard, was injured during a loss to Kent State, ending his season, and the Commodores went on to lose the final 20 games of its 2018–19 schedule, including going 0–18 in SEC play, becoming the first SEC team in 65 years to go winless in conference play since Georgia Tech went 0–14 in SEC competition in 1953–54.
 The best showing of the year for Vanderbilt was narrowly losing in overtime to AP #1 Tennessee Volunteers basketball 88–83.
 On March 22, 2019, Vanderbilt fired Drew.

 Grand Canyon

 On March 17, 2020, Drew was hired as the head coach of Grand Canyon, replacing Dan Majerle.

 On March 6, 2021, Drew coached Grand Canyon to its first WAC regular-season championship in school history.
-A week later, the Antelopes won the WAC tournament championship as well, earning their first trip to the 2021 NCAA Division I men's basketball tournament in the process.
+A week later, the Antelopes won the WAC tournament championship as well, earning their first trip to the NCAA tournament in the process.
+The pandemic-impacted tournament was held entirely in Indianapolis, where the Lopes were a 15 seed and fell to No. 2-seed Iowa at Indiana Farmers Coliseum.

+Despite his team largely underachieving in 2022-23 — finishing fifth in the WAC standings after being named the preseason favorite — the Lopes went on a run in the WAC tournament, winning four games in four days to return to the NCAA tournament where they fell to Gonzaga in Denver.

+Drew's team excelled in 2023–24, finishing 30–5.
+He netted his first career win in the NCAA tournament when the 12th-seeded Lopes upset 5th-seeded Saint Mary's before losing to eventual Final Four qualifier Alabama after leading with under six minutes to play.